qqibrow/Hypervideo/README.md

 This project is implemented in C++, using Qt library.
 Qt is more than a UI creator, but a event-driven programming library.
 I am still studying its "slot and signal" mechanism, similar to that in Boost.
 It is really amazing and powerful.

-Currently, it is still under testing for better performance.
-The beta version will be comming soon.